-Clergy Reference Form Admission to primary school, 2023

-St Wilfrid's Church of England Primary School
+Clergy Reference Form Admission to primary school, 2024 St Wilfrid's Church of England Primary School

 Name of child:

 Surname

 Date of birth

 Name of parent/guardian

 Address

 Post code

 Contact Telephone

 This parent has given your name as a reference for his/her commitment to the church/place of worship.

-Our criteria require the parent to have attended their place of worship an average of 2 times a month for at least 2 years prior to 1st September 2022.
-Please refer to variation within policy for Church attendance during COVID-19.
+Our criteria require the parent to have attended their place of worship an average of 2 times a month for at least 2 years prior to $1^{\rm st}$ September 2023.

 Has this been the pattern for this parent?
 YES / NO

+If NO, has your church building been closed for fully-accessible and non-restricted worship i during the qualifying period?
+YES/NO

+IF YES, please give the dates of when fully accessible and non-restricted worship was not possible in the church building

 Signed

-Name
+Name Date:

 Position

 Church

 This church is a part of (please tick):

 Churches Together in England Evangelical Alliance North West Partnership

-Please return this form to St Wilfrid's C of E Primary School, Pennystone Road, Halton,

-Lancaster, LA2 6QE
+Please return this form to St Wilfrid's C of E Primary School, Pennystone Road, Halton, Lancaster, LA2 6QE By: 31 st January 2024

-By: 15th January 2023
+i For a definition of what qualifies as accessible and non-restricted worship, contact admissions@blackburn.anglican.org